13 Simple Solutions to Help You Get Rid of Ants for Good

 Wondering how to get rid of ants without dangerous pesticides?
 Sprinkle a line of flour along the backs of pantry shelves and wherever you see ants entering the house.
 Repelled by the flour, ants won’t cross over the line.
 This is the best way to get rid of ants at home.

 You don’t need insecticides or ant traps to ant-proof your kitchen.
 Use lemons; they’re more powerful than you’d realize.
-Just check out all these household items you can clean with lemons instead of chemicals.
 Here’s how to get rid of ants with the lemon treatment: First, squirt some lemon juice on door thresholds and windowsills.
 Then squeeze lemon juice into any holes or cracks where the ants are getting in.
 Finally, scatter small slices of lemon peel around the outdoor entrance.
 The ants will get the message that they aren’t welcome.
 Lemons are also effective against roaches and fleas: Simply mix the juice of 4 lemons (along with the rinds) with 1/2 gallon (2 liters) water and wash your floors with it; then watch the fleas and roaches flee.
 They hate the smell.
-Try one of these 8 guaranteed ways to bug-proof your kitchen.

 Get rid of the ants in your garden, on your patio, and along the foundation of your home.
 In a blender, make a smooth puree of a few orange peels in 1 cup warm water.
 Slowly pour the solution over and into anthills to send the little pests packing.
 And grab these 8 trusted mosquito-repellant products next time you go shopping.